 Generic Name: penicillin g benzathine

-Note: This page contains information about the side effects of penicillin g benzathine.
-Some of the dosage forms included on this document may not apply to the brand name Isoject Permapen.
+Note: This document contains side effect information about penicillin g benzathine.
+Some of the dosage forms listed on this page may not apply to the brand name Isoject Permapen.

 For the Consumer